Poznań: Contemporary architecture

 The development of postmodernism in Poznań began at the start of the 21st century, primarily influencing office architecture.
-One of the most acclaimed buildings, which has received numerous awards, is Bałtyk — a 16-story office tower located near Rondo Kaponiera.
+One of the most acclaimed buildings, which has received numerous awards, is Bałtyk—a 16-story office tower located near Rondo Kaponiera.
 This project marked the first realization in Poland by one of the world's most renowned architectural firms, MVRDV.
-The unique form of the building gives it a different appearance from every angle — it appears to expand or contract, simultaneously slender and expansive.
+The unique form of the building gives it a different appearance from every angle—it appears to expand or contract, simultaneously slender and expansive.
 Other notable examples of modern architecture include the Porta Posnania, the Andersia office complex, Pixel, and the Nowy Rynek office complex.

 A significant trend in the city's architecture is the modernization of historical buildings and their integration with contemporary elements, exemplified by Stary Browar.
 This complex was developed on the site of the 19th-century Hugger Brewery.
-The shopping center largely consists of new forms, styled to resemble historical ones and based on the iconography of 19th-century industrial architecture.
+The shopping centre largely consists of new forms, styled to resemble historical ones and based on the iconography of 19th-century industrial architecture.